1951 Speedway National League Division Two

 The 1951 National League Division Two was the sixth post-war season of the second tier of motorcycle speedway in Great Britain.

 Summary

 The League was extended again with 18 teams starting the season.
-New entrants were Motherwell Eagles and there were again three teams promoted from Division Three - the champions Oxford Cheetahs, third place finishers Leicester Hunters and Liverpool Chads (despite finishing 8th).
+New entrants were Motherwell Eagles and there were again three teams promoted from Division Three - the champions Oxford Cheetahs, third-place finishers Leicester Hunters and Liverpool Chads (despite finishing 8th).
 Plymouth Devils moved back down in the opposite direction.

-Norwich Stars retained their title.
-However after the season had finished a fourth rider in five years was killed at their Firs Stadium.
-21-year-old Bob Howes died after hitting the fence during a training practice race on 10 November 1951.
+Norwich Stars retained their league title, while Cradley Heath, Edinburgh and Norwich won the early season shield competitions.

+Another rider was killed at the Firs Stadium (a fourth in five years).
+Twenty-one-year-old Bob Howes died after hitting the fence during a training practice race on 10 November 1951.

-Southampton Saints and Sheffield Tars resigned in mid-season and their records were expunged.
+Southampton Saints and Sheffield Tigers resigned in mid-season and their records were expunged.
+Jimmy Baxter Director of Southern Speedways withdrew Southampton from the league largely due to 45% entertainment duty imposed by the government. and they had their results expunged.